defencedigital/moduk-service-manual/src/content/write-a-blog-post-for-defence-digital.md

 - why blog
 - style and tone of voice
 - creating and editing blog posts
-- evaluating your blog post’s performance
+- evaluating your blog post's performance

 ### Be careful what you write